JamFox/docs.jamfox.dev/docs/content/devops/vaultad.md

 #### Using Key/Value engine as a way to track and renew SSL certs

-Certificates get issued after Let’s Encrypt validates that users control the domain names in those certificates using the ACME API and “challenges”.
+Certificates get issued after Let's Encrypt validates that users control the domain names in those certificates using the ACME API and "challenges".
 The most popular ones are the HTTP-01 and the DNS-01.
-The first requires users to get a particular file and serve it via HTTP or HTTPS, so that the Let’s Encrypt servers are able to retrieve it.
-The latter uses DNS records respectively, so that Let’s Encrypt can validate the domain ownership via queries.
-There are already many clients which ease both of those processes with EFF’s Certbot being the most prominent one.
+The first requires users to get a particular file and serve it via HTTP or HTTPS, so that the Let's Encrypt servers are able to retrieve it.
+The latter uses DNS records respectively, so that Let's Encrypt can validate the domain ownership via queries.
+There are already many clients which ease both of those processes with EFF's Certbot being the most prominent one.

 Certbot supports certificate creation and renewal using both challenge types.
-For dealing with multiple domain names from one server, HTTP-01 challenges seem to be cumbersome: Certbot must serve some traffic on ports 80 and 443 for the Let’s Encrypt servers to validate the domains.
+For dealing with multiple domain names from one server, HTTP-01 challenges seem to be cumbersome: Certbot must serve some traffic on ports 80 and 443 for the Let's Encrypt servers to validate the domains.
 DNS-01 challenges are better on this perspective, but still this is not to be considered cloud-ready for two reasons:

 - The certificate state is stored locally on the server
 - The renewal process depends on a running cronjob of the same server